trangdoan982/tinder-habit/README.md

 * Users can change habits they want to form
 * Users can see other users profile and go through the matching process like Tinder
 * In the dashboard screen, user can see the habits they are trying to form (cap at 3 habits for more realistic engagement), their current partners
+    * Progress is calendar based: tap on a day to mark that you’ve done it
 * User can schedule new meetings with partners via the connected Google account.
     * The scheduled event has a checklist of questions to go through.
 The meeting should take no longer than 30 minutes